rachejazz/rachejazz.github.io/index.md

 ---

 # Where Am I These Days?
-### Might I say I have wonderful communities to give me opportunities to keep growing.
+### My past positions in various companies.
-*	**Trell Experiences - DevSecOps Dept**
+*	**INDmoney - DevOps Intern**
-(SEPTEMBER 2021 - PRESENT)
+(MARCH 2022 - PRESENT)
-Working in Automation and Cloud, scanning infra for vulnerabilities, setting up monitoring tools.
+Working in Automation and Cloud, setting up alerts, monitoring metrics.

-*   **Manning Publications  — Tech Content Moderator** (APRIL 2020 - PRESENT)
+*	**Open Mainframe Project, Software Discovery Tool - TSC Member** (SEPTEMBER 2021 - PRESENT)
-Help Desk and attend readers purchasing IT books and maintaining the discussion forum of the books separately.
+Part of the Steering Commitee, planning for the future of the project and it's improvements in the upcoming incubation period.

 ---